fossid-ab/dependency-analysis-config-templates/README.md

 3. Customize the settings as needed for your specific project requirements

 ## What if my Project uses multiple languages?
-Simply put the contents from multiple configuration files into a single one!
+Simply consolidate the contents from multiple configuration files into a single one!

 ## Support
 This repository is maintained by the Customer Success Team.
 We will do our best to keep it updated as FossID-DA is updated, but we may miss things.
-If you notice discrepancies or issues please open a support ticket in our [Support Portal](https://support.fossid.com/) or open a PR with a fix if you feel generous. :)
+If you notice discrepancies or issues please open a support ticket in our [Support Portal](https://support.fossid.com/) or open a PR with a fix. :)